girlgonedata/Data_Job_Market_Top_Skills_PL/project/README.md

 The highest-paying role is "Head of Data Platform and Cloud" at Palta with 221,000 PLN annually.
 Roles like "Corporate Audit, AVP – Full Stack Data Scientist" and "Machine Learning Engineer" offer salaries around 186,000 PLN.
-Roles such as Machine Learning Engineer and AI Engineer are among the top-paying jobs, reflecting the strong demand for expertise in these areas.
+Machine Learning Engineer and AI Engineer job positions are among the top-paying jobs, reflecting the strong demand for expertise in these areas.
 Allegro is a key player with multiple high-paying roles, indicating its significant investment in data talent.
 Other notable employers include HEINEKEN and Warner Bros.
 Discovery.
 Yearly salaries in the dataset range from 132,500 PLN to 221,000 PLN, with a focus on roles in data engineering, machine learning, and AI.
 Even part-time roles, like "Big Data / AI Engineer" at Warner Bros.
 Discovery, offer competitive salaries (164,500 PLN), highlighting the value of specialized skills.